Turkey, Russia face conflicts over Syria’s push into Idlib

 The Syrian Observatory for Human Rights said more than 291 civilians and 369 fighters have been killed since April 30 in the rebel stronghold.
 In the same period, 269 government troops and 22 civilians were killed in government areas by rebel fire.
 The U.N.’s children’s agency said more than 130 children have reportedly been killed.

-Already, more than 200,000 people from the stronghold have been displaced, according to the U.N., with some seeking safety near the border with Turkey while others crammed into already crowded camps in Syria.
+Already, more than 200,000 people from the stronghold have been displaced, according to the U.N., with some seeking safety near the border with Turkey while others crammed into crowded camps in Syria.

 Turkey has accused the Syrian government of violating the cease-fire and Turkish Defense Minister Hulusi Akar said the country has told Russia “the regime must be controlled.”